LMS Jubilee Class 5596 Bahamas: Bahamas Locomotive Society

 In 1967, Bahamas was purchased from British Railways for preservation by the Bahamas Locomotive Society.
 After purchase the engine was sent to the Hunslet Engine Company in Leeds for repairs and was repainted in LMS Crimson lake livery.
 The society secured the lease of a section of track to Dinting railway station near Glossop in Derbyshire where it established the Dinting Railway Museum around a former Great Central steam shed.
 This was the engine's first operational base in its preservation years.

 In the early years of preservation, British Rail did not allow access to the rail network because of a ban on steam locomotives.
 The ban was lifted in 1971 and Bahamas was one of several locomotives selected to run on the national railway network.
 The locomotive hauled an enthusiasts' special in October 1972.
 Public demand for such excursions was proved and more excursions were run by preservation groups.
-Bahamas was removed from service in 1973 due to the expiry of its boiler certificate.
+Bahamas was taken out of service in 1973 due to the expiry of its boiler certificate.

 The society began overhauling the locomotive and its boiler to return it to mainline-running condition.
 During this overhaul the livery was returned to the British Rail green scheme it had worn in regular service (this was authentic for its double chimney).
-The overhaul took until 1988.
-It returned to mainline excursion trips and occasional visits to other heritage railways.
+Once the overhaul was completed in 1988, it returned to mainline excursion trips and occasional visits to other heritage railways.

 In 1990, the Bahamas Locomotive Society relocated to Ingrow West railway station near Keighley in West Yorkshire.
-In 1994 the engine's mainline ticket expired, with the engine spending the next 3 years running on heritage railways until its 10-year boiler ticket expired at the end of 1997.
+In 1994 the engine's mainline certification expired, with the engine spending the next 3 years running on heritage railways until its 10-year boiler ticket expired at the end of 1997.
 For the better part of the following fifteen years, Bahamas spent much of its time being moved between storage and static display at locations such as the Keighley and Worth Valley Railway's museums at Ingrow and Oxenhope as well as the National Railway Museum in York.

 Since 2018, the Bahamas Locomotive Society has been chaired by Alderman Keith Whitmore.

 In Sept 2022 to mark the 40th anniversary of the Falklands War in 1982, 45596 had a temporary change in identity to become scrapped classmate 45606 Falkland Islands.

-Return to steam
+Return to steam in the 21st century

 In January 2011, an appeal, "Steam's Last Blast", was launched to raise funds for another overhaul to modern main line standards.
 Sufficient funds were raised from supporters and with the aid of a Heritage Lottery Fund (HLF) grant of £775,800.